Healthdirect Free Australian health advice you can count on.

 Cyclothymic disorder is sometimes described as a milder form of bipolar disorder.
 The person experiences changing moods for at least 2 years.
 They have periods of hypomania (a mild-to-moderate level of mania) and episodes of depressive symptoms.
 They may also have very short periods of even moods, with fewer than 2 months in between.
 Symptoms tend to be less severe and are shorter lasting than in bipolar disorder or major depression.

-Dysthymic disorder is similar to major depression but with fewer severe symptoms that persist for at least 2 years.
+Dysthymic disorder is similar to major depression, but with fewer severe symptoms that persist for at least 2 years.

-Seasonal affective disorder (SAD) is a mood disorder (either depression or mania) that has a seasonal pattern.
-Depressive symptoms tend to start in winter and fade by spring.
-It can take several winters to diagnose this type of depression.
-SAD is thought to be triggered by changes in exposure to light in the winter and is more prevalent in countries with short days and long periods of darkness, such as in the cold climate areas of the Northern Hemisphere.
+SAD is thought to be triggered by changes in exposure to light in the winter and is more common in countries with short days and long periods of darkness, such as in the cold climate areas of the Northern Hemisphere.
 SAD is very rare in Australia.

-Perinatal and postnatal depression occurs during pregnancy or after the birth of a baby and affects up to 1 in every 5 women in Australia.
-It is associated with the challenges and demands of parenthood as well as changes in hormones.
-For men, new routines and roles can also trigger depression.
-While tiredness and irritability is normal during pregnancy and after the baby is born, if you or your partner experience low mood that persists for more than 2 weeks, it’s important to talk to your GP about whether it may be perinatal depression.
+While tiredness and irritability are normal during pregnancy and after the baby is born, if you or your partner experience low mood that persists for more than 2 weeks, it’s important to talk to your GP or community health nurse about whether it may be perinatal depression.

 All types of depression can be treated and the earlier you seek support, the better.
 Speak with your doctor about which treatment might be most effective for you.